CORE Construction Volunteers

 - You'll get to work alongside great construction staff and learn more details of the build process.

 - You'll get your own Habitat t-shirt.

 - You get a golden ticket to volunteer happy hours during the year.

 - It's a great way to meet new people!

-For additional information and to apply to become a Regular Volunteer, please email Katie Bonomo, Volunteer Program Manager, at firstname.lastname@example.org, or fill out this form:
+For additional information and to apply to become a CORE Construction Volunteer, please email Katie Bonomo, Volunteer Program Manager, at firstname.lastname@example.org, or fill out this form:

-Want to become a Regular?
+Ready to become a CORE Construction Volunteer?
 Complete this form.

-Want more of a sense of what being a Regular Volunteer would be like?
+Want more of a sense of what being a CORE Construction Volunteer would be like?
 Read Harry and Ziggy's stories below.

 Want to just volunteer for a day?

 Harry is a long-time, regular construction volunteer who brings a wealth of knowledge and care to the construction sites.
 He’s worked on Habitat sites for the past 11 years and enjoys solving the puzzles of home building and repair.